Trezy14/Data-Analysis-Project/README.md

-# SQL Data Analysis Project on Unicorn company database
+# SQL Project on Analyzing Unicorn Companies

 PROJECT:
 You have been asked to support an investment firm by analyzing trends in high-growth companies.
 They are interested in understanding which